 - Medical Transport Elective: residents spend time with our medical transportation team, learning how to manage triage in outside facilities and safely bring patients to Children’s National for further care (via helicopter or ambulance).

-Although some of these are worked into the core curriculum of the Community Health and Primary Care Track, they are available to residents who choose to spend their time in these settings during their elective/selective.
+Although some of these are worked into the core curriculum of the Leadership in Advocacy, the Underserved and Community Health (LAUnCH) Track and Primary Care Track, they are available to residents who choose to spend their time in these settings during their elective/selective.